Azure/dev-community/azure-updates/SEPTEMBER2022.md

 Several key change analysis capabilities and integrations have been released into general availability (GA).

-Fully integrated into the Azure Monitor portal as a key data source for observability Performance and scalability improvement for large queries on change data Simplified change data presentations aggregated by subscription and resource-groups Single pane of glass observability by integrating with existing workflows and tools:
+- Fully integrated into the Azure Monitor portal as a key data source for observability
+- Performance and scalability improvement for large queries on change data
+- Simplified change data presentations aggregated by subscription and resource-groups
+- Single pane of glass observability by integrating with existing workflows and tools
-Diagnose and solve problems
+- Diagnose and solve problems
-Activity log change history
+- Activity log change history
-Metrics drill-into-changelogs
+- Metrics drill-into-changelogs
-Azure workbook
+- Azure workbook

 [Documentation](https://azure.microsoft.com/updates/generally-available-enterpriseready-azure-monitor-change-analysis-capability-released/)